davidgasquez/gitcoin-grants-data-portal/README.md

 - Add new data sources to the portal, collaborate on better models (ala Dune) or submit an interesting analysis.
 - All in a permissionless way.
 Don't ask, fork it and improve the models, add a new source or update any script.
-- Declarative stateless transformations tracked in git, executed in GitHub Actions an d published to IPFS.
+- Declarative stateless transformations tracked in git, executed in GitHub Actions and published to IPFS.
 Data, artifacts (like the entire DuckDB database), and models all version controlled.
 - Share and explore dashboards and report with the world!

 ### 📦 Key Features